Funeral practices and burial customs in the Philippines: Ancient practices in the Visayas

 The paguli was a ritual performed when all efforts to heal the moribund had failed, in an effort to call back the departed soul.
-A coconut shell of water was set upon the dying person's stomach and was rotated to the chant: “Come back, soul, come back” as noted by Alcina in 1668.
+A coconut shell of water was set upon the dying person's stomach and was rotated to the chant: "Come back, soul, come back" as noted by Francisco Ignacio Alcina in 1668.
 In the case of a datu, some slaves could be sacrificed to appease ancestor spirits.

 A cadaver was anointed and groomed, and shrouded in gold and jewelry.
 The deceased was dressed in gold to assure ready reception in the afterlife, and gold was placed within the mouth and between the layers of the many blankets that covered the body.

 Visayan coffins called longon were made out of hardwood made out of a single tree trunk, which was fitted and pegged with a lid cut out of the same tree and sealed with resin.
 Persons of prominence and datus could be buried in a coffin with decorative carvings, and the carvings often executed by the future occupant himself.
 Poor Visayans were buried wrapped in banana leaves or simple caskets made out of thin boards or bamboo.

 A corpse was placed within the coffin with all body cavities filled with betel sap, along with finery and heirlooms.
 Plates and saucers could be placed under the head like a pillow, or over the face and chest, in some areas some corpses could be adorned with masks or mouthpieces made of gold.
 Deceased infants, newborns, or aborted babies were buried in crocks or jars, even Chinese porcelain.